LiorSinai/liorsinai.github.io/_posts/2021-12-03-quaternion-3.md

 		\therefore 0    &= (ac - b) + i (a + bc) + j (c^2+1)
 		\end{align}
 		$$
-		This requires that all co-efficients equal zero, but then $c^2=-1$ and thus $c$ must also be imaginary.
+		This requires that all coefficients equal zero, but then $c^2=-1$ and thus $c$ must also be imaginary.
 		This is a contradiction because $c$ must be real.
 	</p>
   </div>